choyoon88/bikedisco/README.md

 ### Post Model

+- Post model is used for each review uploaded by the user.
+It has a foreign key for author which is extended by User model.
+It uses slug field to create a unique id for each review.
+Also country, city and the station_name data is fetched from the CityBike API which will be used to populate the drop down menu for the user's to select the station info when posting a review.

 | Name | Field Type | Validation |
 | :---:   | :---: | :---: |
 | title | CharField | max_length=200, unique=True |